Using the NewJOB option

 • If you wish a job to continue appearing for applicants after the official Deadline date, change the date listed at the to box to a later date.

 • Below this is a large text box for an optional message you may wish to display to applicants if you are temporarily halting the acceptance of new applications.
 What you type in will be read as HTML text.
-For more details on entering text longer than one paragraph, see #3 in the section above.
+Please use this box only in an emergency; normal hiring cycles are covered using the job status buttons below.

 • Withdrawn should be selected when the position is withdrawn from the system.
 The job will still show up on the job list, but will be marked "withdrawn".

-• The Filled button indicates that the position is filled. the job will no longer show up on the jobs list.
-The insitution's MathJobs admin and registered faculty will still be able to view the job and its applications.
+• The Filled button indicates that the position is filled.
+The job will no longer show up on the jobs list.
+The institution's MathJobs admin and registered faculty will still be able to view the job and its applications.

 • Select Finished when you want the job and its applications non-viewable to everyone.
-The data will still be in the database, so you can change the status to one of the other options above if you want the applications to be viewable again.
-If you leave your jobs open from year to year without "finishing" them and re-opening, all old application materials will remain tied up.
+The data will still be in the database, (although applicants may start deleting documents at any time) so you can change the status to one of the other options above if you want the applications to be viewable again.
 You may want to take a snapshot of this position before you mark it Finished, to have a backup copy handy.
+By default, the system will change the status to "finished" 6 months after the deadline.

 • Deleted should only be used when the position was entered in error.
 Since this is such a powerful and final selection, be very careful in using it.
 Take a snapshot of this position before you delete it, to make sure you have a backup copy.
 If the position has applications submitted to it, you should select Finished instead.